PawelHarasiuk/TicTacToe/README.md

 ## Project Structure

-- **Game.java**: Contains the main logic and UI components for the TicTacToe game.
+Game.java**: Contains the main logic and UI components for the TicTacToe game.
-- **index.html**: The main HTML file for the Vaadin application.
-- **styles.css**: CSS file for styling the Vaadin components.

 ## How to Run